"La famiglia, il cibo, ... e più cibo."

 Ah, Mozza.
 It's one of our Hollywood favorites too.

 True story: about three years ago, right before I had my baby, my husband and I had dinner reservations there for my birthday... but I ended up going into labor that afternoon.
 So we headed over to the hospital, and I was rushed into a room and hooked up to all the monitors.
 I kept looking up at the clock, and at around six I said to the nurse 'Um, we have reservations at Mozza for 7 PM.
 Anyway we can go and come back?'
 And she looked at me like I was crazy and said 'No. Have some clear broth instead.'
 I was very sad.

-But what an important message to send to your baby.
-Like, hey, learn this: good food is important!
+But what a strong message to send to your baby.
+Like, hey, Mama can multi-task.

 Do you have a signature dish?

 I guess if I had to choose -- besides sweets -- I make great stuffed meatballs with smoked mozzarella.
 A little bit smaller than my grandpa's, and a little spicier too.
 Before I got pregnant the first time, I was never really into spicy food.
 But after I had my son, I was like "Oh my god!
 I want spiiiiicy everything!"

 Last question: how did "From Scratch with Maria" get its start?
 Besides your original recipes, how do you dream up such great DIY craft and entertaining ideas?